effektif/user-docs/docs/integration/connectors.rst

 A type descriptor represents a data type as a JSON object, whose ``name`` property contains the data type name.

 Data types may use additional properties for type-specific configuration.
+Furthermore, the expected format a record value depends on the data type.

 Choice type
 ^^^^^^^^^^^